Comment on the WBDG

 Overview

 Reliability is a great concern for building occupants and organizations.
 Absence of reliability directly affects personal security and well-being, as well as mission critical work.
-As workplaces evolve in response to changes in organizational structure and work practices, reliability needs to take into consideration the multiplicity of spaces that support individual and group work.
+As workplaces evolve in response to changes in organizational structure and work practices, reliability needs to take into consideration the multiplicity of spaces that support individual and group activities.
 This applies to all facilities whether public or private, institutional or commercial, large or small, regardless of location, circumstance, and/or purpose.
-Organizations and their workers are entitled to work places that enable them to remain productive and in-touch at all times.
+Organizations and the occupants of their buildings are entitled to work places that enable them to remain productive and in-touch at all times.
+Further, there are financial implications of time lost when systems fail and the workspace is not conducive to occupant productivity.
+Down time does adversely affect the bottom line.

 People increasingly expect work settings to fully support pursuit of individual, team, and organizational objectives without operational uncertainty.
 Building and information systems that disrupt workflow will not be tolerated.
-The workforce of the future will demand workspace and tools that amplify their abilities and help them compete effectively for the best work.
+The workforce of the future will demand workspace and tools that amplify their abilities and help them do their best to compete effectively.
 This calls for systems that perform reliably with good maintenance support.

 Building users must be able to rely on facility hardware and software for health, life, safety, power, data, and voice delivery systems (and related equipment and tools).
 These systems need to function consistently and be properly maintained.
-When the workplace is supported by high-performance systems that require minimal maintenance or downtime and have back-up capabilities to ensure negligible loss of service, worker productivity can be improved or maintained.
+When the workplace is supported by high-performance systems that require appropriate levels of maintenance to minimize downtime and have back-up capabilities to ensure negligible loss of service, worker productivity can be improved or maintained.

 Recommendations